 - Food-energy-water nexus.
 A trade-off often exists between food, energy and water.
 We have analyzed and designed watersheds and agricultural systems while accounting for this nexus.

 Methods and Tools.
 Our research is computational and theoretical in nature.
 We use advanced computational methods such as mathematical programming, machine learning, and various statistical methods.
 We also used modeling tools and software packages such as ChemCAD, Aspen, EPIC, SWAT, ArcGIS, i-Tree, FVS, CALPUFF, OpenLCA, etc. Most projects involve some programming in languages such as R, Julia, GAMS, Matlab, and Python.

-For more news about Professor Bakshi, please visit our website.
+For news about Professor Bakshi, please visit the chemical engineering department's main website.